SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 #### Phrase 1

-This phrase aims to find research about conserving and improving conservation of mountain ecosystems and their biodiversity.
+This phrase aims to find research about conserving/managing/restoring and improving conservation/management/restoration of mountain ecosystems and their biodiversity.
 It includes research about establishing/managing protected areas, key biodiversity areas and vegetation covered areas of the mountains (Mountain Green Cover Index).

 Specifying terms for areas counted as green cover for the Mountain Green Cover Index `forest` `shrubs` `trees` `pasture` `cropland` `grassland` `wetland` are mentioned in the SDG metadata for indicator 15.4.2 (<a id="SDGmetarep">[UN Statistics Division 2022](#f3)</a>; https://unstats.un.org/sdgs/metadata/files/Metadata-15-04-02.pdf). `KBA` is not freely truncated due to noise from "kbar" (a unit).

 The elements of this phrase are *(conserving OR action + management/conservation/protected areas/instruments) + ecosystem/biodiversity + mountains*